African-American Vernacular English and social context: In the legal system

 The United States courts are divided over how to admit statements of ambiguous tense made in AAVE under evidence.
 In United States v.
 Arnold, the United States Court of Appeals for the Sixth Circuit held that "he finna shoot me" was a statement made in the present tense, so it was admissible hearsay under the excited utterance exception; however, the dissent held that past or present tense could not be determined by the statement, so the statement should not have been admitted into evidence.
 Similarly, in State of Louisiana v.
 Demesme, the Louisiana courts ruled that the defendant's statement "if y'all think I did it, I know that I didn't do it, so why don't you just give me a lawyer dog 'cause this is not what's up" was too ambiguous to be considered a Miranda request for a lawyer.
 (Note: The transcript of the quote was provided by the Orleans Parish District Attorney's office.
 Some commentators have disputed its faithfulness to the statement, arguing that it should instead read "... just give me a lawyer, dawg, 'cause ...".)

 In US courts, an interpreter is only routinely available for speakers of "a language other than English".
 Rickford & King (2016) argue that a lack of familiarity with AAVE (and other minority dialects of English) on the part of jurors, stenographers, and others can lead to misunderstandings in court.
 They especially focus on the Trayvon Martin case and how the testimony of Rachel Jeantel was perceived as incomprehensible and not credible by the jury due to her dialect.

 A 2019 experimental study by researchers at the University of Pennsylvania, NYU, and Philadelphia Lawyers for Social Equity, found that court stenographers in Philadelphia regularly fail to transcribe AAVE accurately, with about 40 percent of sentences being inaccurate, and only 83% accuracy at the word level, despite court stenographers being certified at or above 95% accuracy.
 Their study suggests that there is evidence that court reporters may potentially introduce incorrect transcriptions into the official court record, with ramifications in cross-examination, jury deliberations, and appeals.
 A 2016 qualitative study by researchers at Stanford University also suggests that testimony in AAVE—and other nonstandard varieties—is not necessarily always understood in a judicial setting.
-Some legal scholarship has argued these findings show a Due process violation.
+Some legal scholars have argued that these findings show a due process violation.

 In music

-Spirituals, blues, jazz, R&B, and most recently, hip-hop are all genres associated with African-American music; as such, AAVE usually appears, through singing, speaking, or rapping, in these musical forms.
+Spirituals, blues, jazz, R&B, and most recently, hip-hop are all genres falling under African-American music; as such, AAVE usually appears, through singing, speaking, or rapping, in these musical forms.
 Examples of morphosyntactic features of AAVE in genres other than hip-hop are given below: